Notifications with file descriptors

 int inotify_init(void);

 argument.
-A variant that supports a flags
+A variant with a flags

-parameter was added later
+parameter was added later to the API: inotify_init1()

 After creating an inotify instance, the files and events of interest

-inotify_add_watch()
+are registered inotify_add_watch()

 .